The tasks of the CI system are configured in scripts inside the OGS source code. The entry point is defined in

 .gitlab-ci.yml.
 Scripting and versioning the configuration together with the source code is very powerful, e.g. if you introduce a new OGS CMake configuration in a merge request even the change of the CI jobs configuration or jobs environment (Docker container definition) can be part of the merge request.

 A CI run consists of a pipeline which contains stages which in turn contain jobs.
 A job runs a set of instructions (e.g. checking out the source code, building the code, testing the code) on a runner.

 Each pipeline run is visualized as follows:

-The master-branch of the the main repository as well as all merge requests on that repo are automatically tested.
+The master-branch of the main repository as well as all merge requests on that repository are automatically tested.
 See the pipelines page.

 If you want to skip a pipeline run for a push add the

 [ci skip] to the commit message to skip the pipeline for this commit.
 Example: